RitaliBhimani/responsive_css/README.md

 # responsive_css
-This is Responsive website using media query and this website is a single page website
+This is Responsive website using media query <br> this is a single page website